jvde-github/AIS-catcher/README.md

 AIS-catcher  -v 10 -gr rtlagc on -m 2 -go droop off -m 2 -m 2 -go soxr on
 ```
 Please note that the runs are performed on different days over different time spans so this does not represent a comparison of devices.
 - The development version now includes a first implementation that allows received messages to be posted using the HTTP protocol periodically.
-Please see [this](https://github.com/jvde-github/AIS-catcher/edit/main/README.md#posting-messages-over-http) secion.
+Please see [this](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#posting-messages-over-http) section for more details.

 ## Android version available [here](https://github.com/jvde-github/AIS-catcher-for-Android).